sanskar350/HDD-Failure-Prediction-Study/README.md

 Chapter 4: Experiments – This chapter discusses about conducting experiments utilizing Backblaze data to provide an overview of results with comparisons between different tested methodologies.

-Chapter 5: Discussion – This chapter discusses the experiments of this research, and the objectives will be critically analysed.
+hapter 5: Discussion – This chapter discusses the experiments of this research, and the objectives will be critically analysed.
 This chapter also discusses limitations plus possibilities for future research beyond its current focus.

 Chapter 6: Conclusion – This chapter concludes this study by summarizing key findings and then outlining their implications for HDD failure prediction.